antmelekhin/ansible-role-openssh/README.md

 - `openssh_sshd_x11_forwarding` Specifies whether X11 forwarding is permitted.
 Not applicable in Windows (default: `false`).
 - Controlling which users and groups can connect to the server is done using the `openssh_sshd_allow_groups`, `openssh_sshd_allow_users`, `openssh_sshd_deny_groups`, and `openssh_sshd_deny_users` lists (default: `[]`).
 - `openssh_sshd_use_dns` Specifies whether sshd should look up the remote host name, and to check that the resolved host name for the remote IP address maps back to the very same IP address. (default: `false`).
 - `openssh_sshd_subsystems` Configures an external subsystem (e.g. file transfer daemon).

-  The default value:
+The default values:
   - `sftp: '/usr/libexec/openssh/sftp-server'` (for RedHat)
   - `sftp: '/usr/lib/openssh/sftp-server'` (for Debian)
   - `sftp: 'C:\Windows\System32\OpenSSH\sftp-server.exe'` (for Windows)
 - `openssh_sshd_match` A conditional block.
 The arguments to Match are one or more criteria-pattern pairs or the single token All which matches all criteria.
 The available criteria are User, Group, Host, LocalAddress, LocalPort, RDomain and Address (See example).

 Dependencies